den-materials/authentication-and-math/readme.md

 In our version of the story, Alice (a developer) has a bunch of candy.
 Bob (another developer) wants Alice to send him some candy without sharing with the rest of the class.
 Bob has a lock box and a combination lock with a given combination.
 Alice has another lock with her own combination.
 (Alice does not know Bob's combo, and vice-versa.)

 Before the exercise begins, developers playing Bob and Alice must also agree upon a shared secret--a simple mathematical formula or algorithm to decrypt each others' combinations.
 For example, they can use <code>7 * n mod 100</code>.
 If Bob's `n` is 16, Bob will send a public key of 12.
 If Alice's `n` is 42, she will send a public key of 94.
-Alice or Bob can then multiply these together to get the multiplier for their combinations.
+Alice or Bob can then multiply these together to get a multiplier, or shared key, for their combinations.

 > Challenge: What is Alice and Bob's shared key / multiplier?